sbt4104/LinkedIn-Job-Tracker/README.md

 ### Step 5: Configure the Extension

-1. Download the project from github unzip it and
-2. Click the LinkedIn Job Tracker extension icon in your browser toolbar
+1. Click the LinkedIn Job Tracker extension icon in your browser toolbar
-3. Paste the Web App URL you copied from the Apps Script deployment
+2. Paste the Web App URL you copied from the Apps Script deployment
-4. Click **Save URL**
+3. Click **Save URL**
-5. You'll see a confirmation message when saved successfully
+4. You'll see a confirmation message when saved successfully

 ## Using the Extension